SCOUT ACTIVE SUPPORT (SAS)

 Being on the maintenance squad for the hut and Haddo

 And so much more, as we think of things where help is needed.

 To be flexible and willing to help as, where and when you can.
 That’s it !!!
 Just keep in touch with SAS Manager so they know who can help, and when at events organised.

 NO...
 The Unit may have uniformed members and if you wish to become a full member of the Association you can, but for Associate members they will only be asked to wear an identifying polo shirt or hoodie and a necker.

-Yes you must fill in an adult appointment form (AA) and a PVG form.
+Yes you must fill in an adult information form (AI) and a PVG form.
 There are 2 versions of PVG forms, one for if you have never been PVG’d before, and one for if you have.
-The SAS Manager will advise what proof of ID is required for these.
+The SAS Manager or Group Scout Leader will advise what proof of ID is required for these.

 Following the submission of the paperwork, you will be asked to an “Interview”.
 This is basically a friendly chat with a panel of fellow scouters to confirm you are suitable to be a helper within the Scout movement.